 assign MDAT = 4'b0000; assign MCLK = 1'b0; assign MCMD = 1'b0;

+are all set to fixed values.
+For the remaining outputs some additional explanations might be helpful.
 The CLKS2 output selects the CPU main clock.
 If high, the CPU is running at full speed.
 Setting the CLKOE line to low would have the effect of switching all clocks off.
 This would be the most desastrous thing we could do and will completely disable the Ethernut.
 So better set it high.

 assign CLKS2 = 1'b1; assign CLKOE = 1'b1;

 The next output controls the green User LED, which is integrated in the reset button.
 Setting this line low will switch the LED on.

 assign ULED = 1'b0;